vlaranjo/Vasconomics_Website/content/post/Happinness_and_Wealth.md

 {{<Happinness_and_Wealth_Article/Happiness_Map>}}

-Despite large of red and yellow areas, the last map presented a “happier” view (pun intended) of the world.
+Despite large red and yellow areas, the last map presented a “happier” view (pun intended) of the world.
 Indeed, there is a greater dispersion of happiness vs sadness, in comparison to the spread of wealth.
 The Western world characterized by Europe, North America and Australia shows larger green areas, whereas Africa the more reddish ones, which unfortunately may not be a surprise for the reader.

 We came to the point where both Wealth and Happiness were seen, so it is now time to observe the relation between these two.